Home » Recipes » Mascarpone Peach Puff Pastry Recipe

 These pastries work equally well for breakfast, brunch, snacking, or dessert.
 Some of my favorite serving ideas include:

-Brunch: Try arranging the warm pastries on a wooden presentation board and garnishing with sprigs of fresh thyme for a pretty finishing touch.
+• Brunch – Arrange the warm pastries on a wooden presentation board alongside other sweet brunch bakes like apple turnovers, blueberry and lemon poppyseed muffins, blackberry pastries, and raspberry twist bread.
+Garnish with fresh fruit and sprigs of fresh thyme for a pretty finishing touch.

-Dessert: Plate each peach pastry individually.
+• Dessert – Plate each peach pastry individually.
 Serve with a big scoop of vanilla ice cream or a dollop of whipped cream (or coconut whipped cream) on the side.
-To finish, drizzle extra honey over ach plate, dust with confectioner’s sugar, and scatter with leaves of fresh thyme.
+To finish, drizzle extra honey over each plate, dust with confectioner’s sugar, and scatter with leaves of fresh thyme.

-Triangle shaped peach pastries on a sheet of white parchment, with a tea towel and sprigs of thyme
+peach and mascarpone puff pastries on a white plate with orange checkered tea towel

 Make-Ahead and Storage Suggestions